steinwurf/kw/README.rst

 To use kw you must define each of you parameter names as global objects.
 If you define these in a header file, chances are that you will get a multiple definitions error.
-One way to fix this is to define them in a ``cpp`` file.
+To avoid this declare the parameters as const to give them internal linkage.
+Or alternatively define them in a ``cpp`` file.

 Let's create a 2D box class::